 |Total Estimated Billing||=$____________||(A)|

-Step 2: List total expected financial aid awards you plan to receive as listed on your Financial Aid Award:
+Step 2: List total expected financial aid you plan to receive as listed on your Financial Aid Package:

 |Grants and Scholarships Total (outside/private scholarships cannot be counted until actual funds are received)||$_____________|